Fiserv/remote-actions-v1/docs/2RG.md

 title: additionalDataCommon
 -->

-The below table identifies the parameters in the `additionalDataCommon` object.
+The below table identifies the parameters in the `additionalDataCommon` object Test.

 | Variable | Type | Maximum Length | Description |
 | -------- | -- | ------------ | ------------------ |